Julian Morrow: APEC 2007

 A controversial stunt involving Morrow and the Chaser team was the fake motorcade during the APEC Australia 2007 summit in Sydney.
 Despite high security, the team managed to get two SUVs, a black limousine flying the Canadian flag, four "runners" (one of whom was Morrow) carrying hand-held video cameras, and two motorcycles past two security checkpoints without being stopped by police or asked for identification.

 At one point, the footage showed Morrow offering to present identification to a police officer.
 He was waved through.
 The motorcade got within 10 metres of the hotel where then United States President George W. Bush was staying.
 Police only realised the motorcade was a hoax when Chas Licciardello, dressed as Osama bin Laden, stepped out of the limousine.

-Morrow joked that there were plans for most his fellow Chaser members to be arrested, and Licciardello shot, even though at the time of the interview, there were no plans, as stated by Morrow and fellow members of The Chaser in their DVD commentary.

 After the incident, Licciardello and Morrow were detained and questioned by New South Wales Police on 6 September 2007 outside the InterContinental Hotel, and were charged under the APEC Meeting (Police Powers) Act 2007.
 The charges were dropped in April 2008.